Channel stock

 • Easy to integrate into existing picking areas

-• Several variants of a channel storage system are conceivable: Crosswise storage with two-point support (pallets), crosswise storage with three-point support (pallets) or longitudinal storage with three-point support (pallets).
+• Several variants of a channel storage system are conceivable: Transverse storage with two-point support (pallets), transverse storage with three-point support (pallets) or longitudinal storage with three-point support (pallets)

-In short, a modern channel storage system offers significantly more flexibility in day-to-day operations and, at the same time, scalability of the system to adapt it to changing conditions.
+In short, a modern channel storage system offers significantly more flexibility in everyday life and at the same time scalability of the system to adapt it to changing conditions.

-Disadvantages of a sewer storage system to be considered during planning
+Consider the disadvantages of a channel storage system during planning

-A channel rack, like a tunnel rack, is mostly suitable for bulk goods with high turnover.
-As long as palletizable goods are involved, a wide variety of goods can be ideally managed with it.
-But at the same time, the mode of operation leads to certain limitations that come with a channel rack.
+Like tunnel racking, channel racking is usually suitable for bulk goods with high turnover.
+As long as the goods are palletizable, a wide variety of goods can be ideally managed.
+At the same time, however, the mode of operation leads to certain restrictions that go hand in hand with a channel shelf.

-An overview of the typical disadvantages of a channel rack:
+An overview of the typical disadvantages of channel shelving:

-• The picking performance is rather low in relation to the investment costs, the channel storage is therefore only suitable for high-priced goods
+• The picking performance is rather low in relation to the investment costs, so the channel storage system is only suitable for high-priced goods

-• High dependence on the storage resource "pallets
+• High dependency on the storage aid "pallets"

 • No direct access to the pallet possible

-• Higher time required for storage and retrieval, as it depends on the number of aids
+• More time required for storage and retrieval, as it depends on the number of aids

-Conclusion: channel storage is suitable for large-volume goods with a simultaneous low article variety
+Conclusion: Channel storage systems are suitable for large-volume goods with a small variety of items

-Due to the storage of goods in channels as well as one after the other, a high degree of space utilization is achieved, which brings economic advantages.
-Compared to conventional pallet or high-bay warehouses, it is thus possible to achieve maximum space utilization through channel storage.
-At the same time, however, the mode of operation restricts handling, among other things by reducing picking times, so that large-volume handling goods are more suitable.
+By storing goods in channels and one behind the other, a high degree of space utilization is achieved, which brings economic advantages.
+Compared to conventional pallet or high-bay warehouses, it is therefore possible to achieve maximum space utilization with channel storage.
+At the same time, however, the mode of operation limits handling, among other things by reducing picking times, so that large-volume goods are more suitable.

 Images: